openbmc/hiomapd/README.md

 limitations under the License.

 # Intro
-The autotools of this requires the autoconf-archive package for your system

 This is a protocol description using the mailbox registers on Aspeed 2400/2500 chips for host to BMC communication.
 The mailbox